LingeJohnsen/Playlist-curator/README.md

 Jazzy_training_notebook.ipynb trains a neural network model based on data from jazz_df_prep.py.

-jazzy_weekly.py reads data features from weekly generated playlists (Discover Weekly and New Songs Friday Canada) using feature_collection.py, and uses the model from Jazzy_training_notebook.ipynb to score the data and identify songs with a "jazzy" feel that I can then curate these weekly playlists by.
+jazzy_weekly.py reads data features from weekly generated playlists (Discover Weekly and New Songs Friday Canada/Norway/Sweden/UK/Naija) using feature_collection.py, and uses the model from Jazzy_training_notebook.ipynb to score the data and identify songs with a "jazzy" feel that I can then curate these weekly playlists by.

 ## Jazzy playlist generator